How To Stop The Violence On Transgender People

 5. Self Defense Classes

 Sign up for self-defense classes in your local area.
 Self-defense classes can help you defend yourself against bullies.

 6. Disclose Whereabouts

 Always disclose to a family or friend where you are going especially if it’s not a safe location.
 Just in case of an emergency someone can come to your rescue immediately.

 7. Date On Trans Dating Sites

 If you are not comfortable identifying or revealing your gender, let an online profile take care of that for you!
-Go on site where others are looking to date you exactly how you are.
+Go on-site where others are looking to date you exactly how you are.
 There are many dating sites exclusively for the transgender community.
-Dating on trans dating sites like tsdates.com.
-It is much safer, and secure to date on trans dating sites because people are actually looking to date a transwomen or man.
-Always be safe.
+Date on trans dating sites like tsdates.com.
+Furthermore, it is much safer, and secure to date on trans dating sites because people are actually looking to date a transwoman or man.
+Finally, always be safe.

 8. Educate Others

 Educate people on trans and LGBTQ lives.
 Statistics show that youth in the LGBTQ community are more at risk of being bullied.
-Become an advocate for trans people all over the world and save trans lives.
+Lastly, become an advocate for trans people all over the world and save trans lives.